ESR-NZ/Training/Advanced_Genomics_Workshop/Week_02/README.md

 **Step 6: Using `sort` and `uniq` in a pipe**<br>
 **Finally, let's combine `sort` and `uniq` using a pipe to show only the unique lines of `mytable.txt`.** <br>

+## Introduction
+Regular expressions, often called regex or regexp, are patterns used for matching and manipulating text.
+They provide a concise and flexible way to search, extract, and replace specific patterns of characters within a larger text.
+You can use regular expressions in various programming languages and tools, such as Python, JavaScript, Perl, and many others.
+They are widely used for tasks like data validation, parsing, search and replace operations, and text manipulation.
+Regular expressions are supported by various Linux tools, including `grep`, `sed`, `awk`, and others.
+In this tutorial, we will cover the basics of regular expressions and how to use them in Linux.

+## Let's get started...
 ### Basic regular expressions